 "Does Not Meet Expectations" performance demonstrates some positive teaching outcomes but produces major areas for concern for the department.
-The weight of evidence suggests that teaching performance in this performance category is below what is required for promotion decisions.
+The weight of evidence suggests that teaching performance in this performance category is below what is required for tenure and promotion decisions.
+Remediation is required.